Rokyyz/unit-1CS/Project/project1.md

 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger displays the selected cryptocurrency's description including year of release, creator, basic description, inspiration behind creation, and worth.
 3. The electronic ledger allows to enter, withdraw, and record transactions.
 4. The electronic ledger advises whether to buy or sell the coin, based on the record of transactions.
+(Issue tackled(1))
 5. The electronic ledger has a login and registration interface.
+(Issue tackled(2))
 6. The electronic ledger graphs your portfolio value and the history of your transactions.
+(Issue tackled(3))

 # Criteria B: Design